 Upcoming events

-October 12th, 2024: Visit of the Science Coyote Canyon Mammoth site – McBones Research Center Foundation
+October 12th, 2024: Visit of the Science Coyote Canyon Mammoth site – McBones Research Center Foundation.

 October 22nd, 2024: Science Café at the Richland Public Library (5 pm).
 The speaker is Dr Frankie Wood-Black, and the topic is “Perceptions of Risks”.